-Theology and Doctrine: In part, thanks to apostate, so called "Christian" leaders like Paul Crouch, all too many Christians seem to be under the impression that "theology" and "doctrine" are of minimal importance.
-They are not only widely misunderstood, but brushed aside by Christians, some of whom believe that theology and doctrine have little relevance to their religious life and practice.
-Other seem to think that these five dollar words are best left to those who have spent years poring over dusty tomes, or spent at least a year or two in in the halls of academia, and have a string of letters after their names.
+Theology and Doctrine: The fact that all too many believers seem to be under the impression that "theology" and "doctrine" are of minimal importance can be laid in part at the feet of apostate so called "Christian" leaders like Paul Crouch.
+Many, many Christians today not only hopelessly misunderstand the terms theology and doctrine, but brush them aside as having little relevance to their religious life and practice.
+Others seem to think that these five dollar words are best left to those who have spent years poring over dusty tomes, or spent at least a year or two in in the halls of academia, and have a string of letters after their names.

 Perhaps the words "theology" and "doctrine" gets Christians on the defensive, because they have been taught to believe that their faith must be based in the heart, therefore all that is important will be "experienced".
 Or perhaps they want no challenges to their shallow 'easy Christianity', which requires no intellectual effort, and allows people to coast along, never being stretched, or using their God given brains.

 The fact is that both theology and doctrine are crucial to authentic Christian faith